 The school children you will be coaching will be aged 9 to 16 and if you get involved in coaching at a club, your students might be anything from 5 to 25.
 Both of these environments are designed to promote quality coaching and training amongst children and adults who all strive to be the best they can be.
 You will also have the opportunity to organise local tournaments which are a great way to reward those who have worked hard and assess the development of the children you have been coaching.
 Alongside your coaching hours you can train with some of the best in the field and work towards your own personal goals; an opportunity which is just too good to miss!
 You might even want to test yourself by trying one of the other martial arts on offer and finding out how it differs to the one you normally practice (this is also a nice opportunity to find out who has bragging rights for the ‘toughest’ martial art and stimulate a bit of friendly banter!).

 CRB/DBS (Criminal Records Bureau) Check

-It is advised that participants complete a CRB/ DBS (Criminal Records Bureau) check in order to take part in this project.
-Sporting Opportunities can provide this service for you at an additional cost of £30.
-For more information on the application process please take a look at the relevant Add On Tab.
+It is advised that participants complete a CRB/DBS (Criminal Records Bureau) check in order to take part in this project.
+We can provide this service for you at an additional cost because some people may already have one that is valid (please get in touch for more details).

 Gap Year Martial Arts in Ghana